lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 * Run eventflow fragment unit test cases
 * Build the application archive that contains the eventflow fragment
 * If docker is installed -
+    * Build a base image containing just the product
-    * Build docker image containing the application archive
+    * Build a application docker image containing the application archive
+    * Build a cluster monitor docker image
     * Run basic system test case in docker
 * If docker is not installed -
     * Run basic system test cases natively